RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 #### Query Parameter Data Count

-This functionality is either available for `/data` namespaces with and without frequency.
+This functionality is either available for `/data` namespace with and without frequency.

 Mask
 ```